You are here: Urology Textbook > Ureters > Retroperitoneal fibrosis

 Technique of the ureterolysis:

 Preoperatively, new DJ stents are inserted.
 After a median laparotomy and incision of both paracolic gutters, the colon is mobilized medially on both sides to expose the retroperitoneum.
-Biopsies from the retroperitoneal mass are sent for frozen section.
-The ureters are freed from the retroperitoneal mass, the dissection is best done from distal to proximal.
-After complete mobilization of the ureters, they are relocated to intraperitoneal cavity, and the peritoneum is closed again.
+Biopsies from the retroperitoneal mass are sent for frozen section examination.
+The ureters are freed from the retroperitoneal mass; the dissection is best done from distal to proximal.
+After complete mobilization of the ureters, they are relocated to the intraperitoneal cavity, and the peritoneum is closed again.
 The hiatus of the peritoneum for the ureters must be large enough to prevent iatrogenic ureteral compression.
-Omentum majus can be wrapped around the ureters for a safe separation to the retroperitoneal fibrosis.
+Omentum majus can be wrapped around the ureters to separate the retroperitoneal fibrosis safely.
 Alternatively, the ureters are left in the retroperitoneum lateral to the fibrotic mass.